boogop/SteamGameFinder/README.md

 ###### now what

-What Steam returns is pictured below, so dealing with that is either going to require a lot of string ops or something like the HtmlAgilityPack to identify the nodes.
+What Steam returns is pictured below (pseudo-formatted by me), so dealing with that is either going to require a lot of string ops or something like the HtmlAgilityPack to identify the nodes.
 When we figure out where the data is, we pull it out, stick it into controls and stuff the whole mess into a flowlayoutpanel.
 But this is only going to work until Steam decides to change something.

 <div align="center">
     <img src="sq.png" width="667px"</img>